-Visitor activated real-time algorithmic animation based on a photograph taken by the artist via a weather satellite.
+Visitor activated and sustained real-time algorithmic animation manipulating a photograph taken by the artist via a malfunctioning weather satellite.

 Part of the series Landscapes and Portraits: